A fun bushwhack in first-growth forest to a Catskill 67 peak

-Summit to Beech Ridge Rd
+Summit to South Beech Ridge Rd

-If you have two cars you could spot one on RT 42 and hike across to Halcott.
+If you have two cars, you could spot one on RT 42 and hike across to Halcott.
 We chose to explore the massive northeast ridge on Sleeping Lion.
 The ridge runs from the summit almost down to the junction where RT 42 passes West Kill.
 The east face of the ridge dropping into Deep Notch has impressive cliffs used by ice climbers.
-It has many good spots for top-roping and honing technique.
+It has many good spots for top-roping and honing techniques.

 When the trees are bare, you’ll get distant views of various peaks in the Northern Catskills.

-On the descent, you’ll reach some nice rocky outcrops to explore.
-One with a small overhang that could act as a shelter.
+On the descent, you’ll reach some nice rocky outcrops to explore—one with a small overhang that could act as a shelter.

-In spring you’ll find False Hellebore (Veratrum viride) in wet areas, in fact, we referred to them as groves as they were so extensive and vibrant green in an otherwise still brown forest.
+In spring, you’ll find False Hellebore (Veratrum viride) in wet areas.
+In fact, we referred to them as groves as they were so extensive and vibrant green in an otherwise still brown forest.

-At about 2800’ elevation, you may come across an old logging road, and when you do you can follow this all the way down the ridge.
+At about 2800’ elevation, you may come across an old logging road, and when you do, you can follow this all the way down the ridge.

 You’ll know you won’t be too far from the road when you reach an extensive hemlock grove.

-The walking on the west side of the steam is open and easy but you’ll still drop 100’ or so depending on where you cross.
-Once you reach the road turn left and head back to Condon Hollow Road.
+The walking on the west side of the steam is open and easy, but you’ll still drop 100’ or so depending on where you cross.
+Once you reach the road, turn left and head back to Condon Hollow Road.